 Programs of Study in Biochemistry and Cell & Molecular Biology

 The Department of Biochemistry at Boston University School of Medicine offers Doctor of Philosophy (PhD) and a combined Doctor of Medicine degree with a PhD (MD/PhD).
 Students applying for acceptance into the PhD program will now apply directly to the new PiBS program and then, if the student chooses a research mentor within the Department of Biochemistry, he/she will join the department’s PhD program.
 Apply through the Division of Graduate Medical Sciences using their online application

 Graduate training combines integrated coursework in biochemistry, cell biology, molecular biology, genetics, and genomics with extensive research training.
 We use cutting-edge technologies and experimental systems to address the cellular and molecular mechanisms of biological processes, particularly those that relate broadly to human disease.
 Students may take advantage of the full breadth of training in modern biochemistry offered in the department through their choice of elective courses, medical school-wide seminars, and research.
 Our research encompasses the areas of neurodegeneration, aging, cancer, metabolic regulation (diabetes and obesity), extracellular matrix biology, and cardiovascular/pulmonary diseases.

 Students enjoy a highly interactive environment that provides excellent preparation for a variety of careers in the biomedical sciences.
-In addition to the coursework mentioned above, a new curriculum dedicated to professional development is being offered to enable our graduates to pursue careers in a variety of sectors, including academia, biotechnology or government, to name a few.
+In addition to the coursework mentioned above, a new curriculum dedicated to professional development is being offered to enable our graduates to pursue careers in a variety of sectors, including academia, biotechnology or government.